 - Proven stain fighting powers via third party testing

 - If you are looking for the best eco-friendly laundry detergent pods, I recommend Dropps.
-Dropps has become my favorite laundry detergent because the pods are so easy to use and they work great!

 - Format: Pods

-Why I recommend Rosey laundry detergent:
+Why I recommend Rosey Laundry Detergent:

 - Made from 7 eco-friendly ingredients